future4code/dumont-labenu-system2/README.md

 → Adicionar docente na turma;

-→ Pegar a idade de algum estudante a partir do id
+→ Pegar a idade de algum estudante a partir do id;
  ```

 ### Desafios: